What is a trombone?

 Yamaha Valve trombone

 Valve trombones are a type of trombone that uses valves instead of a slide to change the pitch of the instrument.
-Valve trombones offer a number of benefits, including the ability to play more accurately in tune.
-They also have their own distinct sound.
+Valve trombones offer several benefits, including the ability to play more accurately in tune.
+They also have their distinct sound.
 Take a listen to players like Bob Brookmeyer to hear the valve trombone in action.

 Alto trombone

 The alto trombone is a smaller, higher-pitched version of the trombone tuned in Eb.
 Alto trombones are typically used in orchestras and bands and usually read music written with alto clef.
 They have a small bore.
-On the picture you see Anders LArson playing a small bore tenor trombone and custom trombone maker Steve Shires playing a smaller alto trombone.
+In the picture you see Anders Larson playing a small bore tenor trombone and custom trombone maker Steve Shires playing a smaller alto trombone.

 Famous jazz trombone players

 Some of the most famous jazz trombone players include J.J.
 Johnson, Tommy Dorsey, Frank Rosolino, Jack Teagarden, Kai Winding, Slide Hampton, and Carl Fontana.
-These musicians are all well-known for their contributions to the world of jazz trombone playing and have helped to make the instrument what it is today.
+These musicians are all well-known for their contributions to the world of jazz trombone playing and have helped evolve how the instrument is being played and its capabilities.

 Famous classical trombone players

 Some of the most famous classical trombone players include Christian Lindberg, Joseph Alessi, and Douglas Yeo.
-They have pushed the limits of what is possible on a trombone and helped evolve the world of classical trombones.
+They have pushed the limits of what is possible on a trombone and defined the world of classical trombone playing.

 Get free access to thousands of pages of trombone music and exercises…